mberghouse/Machine-Learning-in-Hydrology/README.md

 ## Acknowledgements

+- Professor Lazaro Perez for his work in co-developing and co-teaching the class
 - Materials for GEOL - 701T: Applications of Machine Learning in Hydrology at UNR.
 - USGS NWIS for providing accessible hydrological data.
 - The numerous open-source libraries and tools (numpy, pandas, scikit-learn, matplotlib, etc.) utilized throughout the repository.